 Five Dhyani Buddhas

-The Five Dhyani Buddhas, or Pancha Buddha or Great Buddhas of Wisdom, are the central features of Vajrayana Buddhism including Nepal and Tibet and the art and architecture of this region.
+The Five Dhyani Buddhas, or Pancha Buddha or Five Tathagatas or Great Buddhas of Wisdom, are the central features of Vajrayana Buddhism including Nepal and Tibet and the art and architecture of this region.
 They are often found in Tibetan mandalas and thangkas.
 Each Buddha is believed to be capable of overcoming a particular evil with a particular good, and each has a complete system of 4 iconographic symbolism.
 They are believed to represent the five great moments in the life of Buddha, the five typical elements of Indian philosophy or the five directions.
 However, the most important attribute that esoteric Buddhism places upon this set of five Buddhas are their ability to transform the five great human delusions into specific positive attributes.
 The five Dhyani Buddhas are: